A

 Trade show magicians

-competition's sales reps but also you have to compete against
+sales reps but also you have to compete against all the 'attention-grabbing'

-build a small crowd that grows larger, consider how magic
+a small crowd that grows larger, consider how magic works on people.

 It is irresistible!

-her) role on the floor and works for you to build an interested,
+role on the floor and works for you to build an interested, feel-good

 Just